 What is the objective depending on the type of runner?

 As an addition to the annual ranking system, we will also keep records over multiple years for runners who only do one race a year, this will create an ongoing leaderboard for all runners.
-More information on how this system will be managed soon.
+You can check 2024 here.

 For the elite, the World Trail Majors is about competing for glory.
 Prize money will be the reward for training hard and competing at the highest level.
 At the same time, we are sure some elites will “cherry pick” a race to suit their calendar and not be in for the series.